secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 # Secret Counter Box Tutorial

 ## Introduction
 This box is an introductory or beginner-level quickstart based on the [counter template contract](https://github.com/secretuniversity/secret-template-cw1).
+If you would like to work with this Secret Box your local environment, follow the "Getting Started" steps [here](https://github.com/secretuniversity/secret-counter-vuejs-box/blob/main/README.md).

-_Secret Counter_ is a contract that illustrates how to handle basic query and state changes (e.g. transExercises) on the Secret Network.
+_Secret Counter_ is a contract that illustrates how to handle basic query and state changes (e.g. transactions) on the Secret Network.

 > You can think of a secret contract as smart, but in addition provides programmable privacy--meaning you decide what input, output and state data is public or private, depending on your use case or scenario.

-In the next sections, we'll take a look at the overall architecture and design of our smart contract, setup your local development environment, go through the creation of your contract, and then you'll get a chance to modify your contract and application code to:
+In the next sections, we'll take a look at the overall architecture and design of our smart contract, go through the creation of your contract, and then you'll get a chance to modify your contract and application code to:

 - query the contract's counter value
 - increment the counter's value